Automatic Driving Lessons

 Sounds like a no-brainer.
 What’s the downside?

-As mentioned, automatics tend to be more expensive to buy and maintain.
+As mentioned, automatics tend to be more expensive to buy and maintain, as a result auto lessons are often more expensive than manual lessons.

 But there’s another downside to learning to drive in an automatic, and it’s a biggie.
 If you pass your test in an automatic, that’s all you’ll be qualified to drive.
 You won’t be licenced to drive a manual.

 This can be very limiting - especially if you need to buy a car, or rent one.
 Manuals are more common, so there’s a great deal more choice on that front.
-And if you decide later that you’d prefer to drive a manual car, you
+And if you decide later that you’d prefer to drive a manual car, you'll need to take your test again.